nomad-coe/nomad-simulations/docs/general.md

     </label>
 </div>

-The detailed UML diagram of quantities and functions defined for `Simulation` is:
+In fact, `Simulation` inherits from a further abstract concept, `BaseSimulation`.
+This class contains the general information about the `Program` used, as well as general times of the simulation, e.g., the datetime at which it started (`datetime`) and ended (`datetime_end`).
+The detailed UML diagram of quantities and functions defined for `Simulation` is thus:

 <div class="click-zoom">
     <label>